 highlights the company’s dedication to superior craftsmanship and innovation over the last 40 years.
 From an original steel 1976 road bike to many of the seventeen categories of bicycle produced today, Joy Rid

 e traces the history and evolution of this global leader in bicycle design, acknowledging not just the diversity of people who ride, but the drive for performance and cutting-edge innovation.

-A selection of bikes from some of Trek’s most famous professional riders will be on view: Rachel Atherton’s 2017 season downhill bike, Alberto Contador’s 2007 Champs Elysées Tour de France bike, and Jens Voigt’s ‘hour record bicycle’ in which he recorded the longest distance traveled in a single hour from a dead start in 2014, to name a few.
+A selection of bikes from some of Trek’s most famous professional riders will be on view: Katie Compton's 2012 USA Cycling Cyclocross National Championship winning bike, Alberto Contador’s 2007 Champs-Elysées Tour de France bike, and Jens Voigt’s ‘hour record bicycle’ in which he recorded the longest distance traveled in a single hour from a dead start in 2014, to name a few.
 Other notable bicycles include polar adventurer and Cedarburg native Eric Larsen’s South Pole fat bike, and a 1995 Y33 mountain bike from the collection of late actor and avid cyclist Robin Williams.
 Trek’s playful side takes full reign in a psychedelic Grateful Dead-inspired mountain bike made for biking legend Gary Fisher and a collection of personal “art bikes” by Trek’s in-house designers that will be paired with works in the permanent collection galleries.

 Summer of Cycling

 exhibition, a collaboration of community partners present a Summer of Cycling

 .
 View a full list of activities, rides, and programs at wisconsinart.org/bike

 Gear Up for Summer